raagin/django-filebrowser-multiple-images/README.md

 -----
 Add 'multiple_images_inline' in INSTALLED_APPS in django settings.

-You need 'image' field in your inline model in admin.py add MultipleImagesInlines module to your main admin model not in inline model.
+You need 'image' field in your model that you what to use as inline model in admin.py!

+Add MultipleImagesInlines module to your main admin model not in inline model.

 ```python
 from multiple_images_inline.admin import MultipleImagesInlines